 The net investment in capital assets, net of related debt, relates to the investment in capital assets at cost such as land, construction in progress, buildings & improvements, and furniture & equipment, net of depreciation and related debt.
-This number increased from the prior year by \$5,121,005 primarily due to a decrease in bond payable, energy performance contract payable and unamortized bond premium on prior year refunded bonds.
+This number increased from the prior year by \$2,779,555 primarily due to a decrease in energy performance debt payable and unamortized bond premium on prior year refunded bonds.
+This was offset by a decrease in net assets due to depreciation being larger than additions to capital assets.

-The restricted net position at June 30, 2018, is comprised of amounts with constraints placed on the use either externally imposed by creditors, grantors, contributors or laws or regulations of other governments; or imposed by law through constitutional provisions or enabling legislation.
-Restricted net position decreased by \$383,424 from the prior year.
+The restricted net position at June 30, 2019, is comprised of amounts with constraints placed on the use either externally imposed by creditors, grantors, contributors or laws or regulations of other governments; or imposed by law through constitutional provisions or enabling legislation.
+Restricted net position decreased by \$5,672,059 from the prior year.

 The unrestricted (deficit) relates to the balance of the District's net position.
-This deficit amount, (\$294,574,017), increased by \$17,117,627 from the prior year.
+This deficit amount, (\$310,020,215), increased by \$15,446,198 from the prior year.